containers/buildah/docs/buildah-build.1.md

 Path to cgroups under which the cgroup for the container will be created.
 If the path is not absolute, the path is considered to be relative to the cgroups path of the init process.
 Cgroups will be created if they do not already exist.

+**--cgroupns** *how*

+Sets the configuration for cgroup namespaces when handling `RUN` instructions.
+The configured value can be "" (the empty string) or "private" to indicate that a new cgroup namespace should be created, or it can be "host" to indicate that the cgroup namespace in which `buildah` itself is being run should be reused.

 **--compress**

 This option is added to be aligned with other containers CLIs.